 We have a separately-designated standing Audit Committee established in accordance with section 3(a)(58)(A) of the Exchange Act.
 The Audit Committee is currently comprised of Messrs.
 Choper, Bernikow and Kyees.
-Mr. Kyees replaced Mr. Porter as a member of the audit committee on May 3, 2010.
-Each of the members of the Audit Committee is independent, as independence for audit committee members is defined under the rules of the Nasdaq Global Select Market ("Nasdaq").
+Mr. Kyees replaced Mr. Porter as a member of the Audit Committee on May 3, 2010.
+Each of the members of the Audit Committee is independent, as independence for Audit Committee members is defined under the rules of Nasdaq.
 In addition, the Board of Directors has determined that Mr. Bernikow is an "audit committee financial expert" under the rules of the SEC.
+No other directors attend audit committee meetings.